craftworkgames/website/docs/features/input/input.md

 private readonly MouseListener _mouseListener;
 ```

-You can manually call the `Update` method of the `Listeners`, but you can also use `InputListenerComponent` this this.
+You can manually call the `Update` method of the `Listeners`, but you can also use `InputListenerComponent` to do this.

 ```cs
 _keyboardListener = new KeyboardListener();